2. Installing Visual C# 2008

 ![]() |

-- in [2]: the [Release] folder contains the project's executable [MyApplication1.exe].
+- in [2]: the [Release] folder contains the project executable [MyApplication1.exe].

-- in [3]: the [Debug] folder, which would also contain a project executable [MyApplication1.exe] if the project had been run in [Debug] mode (F5 key instead of Ctrl-F5).
+- in [3]: the [Debug] folder, which would also contain an executable [MyApplication1.exe] of the project had it been run in [Debug] mode (F5 key instead of Ctrl-F5).
 This is not the same executable as the one obtained in [Release] mode.
-It contains additional information that enables the debugging process to take place.
+It contains additional information enabling the debugging process to take place.

-You can add a new project to the current solution:
+A new project can be added to the current solution:

 ![]() |